 In 2014, Senate Bill 1792 (63 O.S. §1-103a.1) created the Advancement of Wellness Advisory Council, a seven-member public health advisory council established to assist and advise the Oklahoma State Board of Health and the OSDH in advancing the health of all Oklahomans.
-The jurisdictional areas of the council are inclusive of all issues arising in the areas of tobacco usage and cessation, organ and tissue donation, breast and cervical cancer issues, the requirements for a city or town in the state to be designated as a Certified Healthy Community, the requirements for a business to be designated as a Certified Healthy Business and other such areas as designated by the Oklahoma State Board of Health.
+The jurisdictional areas of the council are inclusive of all issues arising in the areas of tobacco usage and cessation, organ and tissue donation, breast and cervical cancer issues, the requirements for a city or town in the state to be designated as a Certified Healthy Community, the requirements for a business to be designated as a Certified Healthy Business and other such areas as designated by the Oklahoma Commissioner of Health.
 The Governor appoints a member who is knowledgeable about breast and cervical cancer and a member who is knowledgeable about organ donation.
 The Speaker of the House of Representatives appoints a member who is the mayor of a city or town designated as Certified Healthy in a rural setting, and a member who is the president or chief operating officer of a business designated as Certified Healthy in an urban setting.
-The President Pro Tempore of the Senate appoints a member who is the mayor of a city or town designated as Certified Healthy in an urban setting and a member who is the president or chief operating officer of a business designated as Certified Healthy in a rural setting.
-The Oklahoma State Board of Health appoints the Executive Director of the Tobacco Settlement Endowment Trust to the council.
+The President Pro Tempore of the Senate appoints a member who is the mayor of a city or town designated as Certified Healthy in an urban setting and a member who is the president or chief operating officer of a business designated as Certified Healthy in an urban setting.
+The President Pro Tempore of the Senate appoints a member who is the president or chief operating officer of a business designated as Certified Healthy in a rural setting.
+The Oklahoma Commissioner of Health appoints the Executive Director of the Tobacco Settlement Endowment Trust to the council.
 The Advancement of Wellness Advisory Council replaced the previous Oklahoma ODEAP Advisory Council.